How much sleep does my baby or toddler need in the day?

 Check out our general napping guidelines below.
 Bear in mind a typical daytime sleep cycle length is about 45 minutes long.
 Sometimes your child will just sleep for one cycle and wake then for other naps she will join two or more cycles together, sleeping for 90 or 120 minutes.

-Sleep tips for 6 and 9 months:
+Sleep tips for your baby from 6 to 9 months:

 Between 6 and 9 months your baby can happily stay awake for 2 to 2 ½ hours and have 3 naps a day.